chippie3000/TravelCompensationOverview/README.md

 - At the start of the application, a list of roles and the available years are retrieved from the database into the application.
 - While the list of roles and available years of data to export is being retrieved from the database, there is a loading gif on the page.
 This will be removed and the form will be put into it's place after the lists has been loaded succesfully.
-This dat ais loaded using the file 'loadData.php'
+This data is loaded using the file 'loadData.php'
-- There is also the file 'gettravelCompensationHistory.php'.
-Contains th ephp code which will retrieve the overview and create the csv file and put it available gfor download.
+- There is also the file 'getTravelCompensationHistory.php'.
+Contains the php code which will retrieve the overview and create the csv file and put it available for download.
 - To import the data into your database use the file 'companydb.sql'
 - The database also contains an event which will automatically calculate the compensation amounts at the beginning of each month, based on the current travel information of the employee.
 You might noticed not all employees started working at the same time.
 Also some employees moved